hendrauzia/padrino-rest-api/README.md

 }
 ```

-And you can use curl with json above as the data to be posted.
+And you can use curl with json above as the data to be created.

     curl -H "Content-Type: application/json" -X POST -d @body.json http://127.0.0.1:3000/api/companies